 The Mornington Cup is one of the biggest horse racing events to take place annually in Victoria.
 There are hundreds, if not thousands, of people that flock to the event to bet on horses, or to just watch from a distance and partake in the many other activities running throughout the busy day.

 If you’re betting on the horses then it’s a good thing to note that the Mornington Cup Race is considered to be one of the richest paying horse racing events in Victoria.
-The prize money is set at an average of $800 000 especially if your are to place your bets with betting sites in Australia.
+The prize money is set at an average of $800 000 especially if your are to place your bets with Australian betting sites.
 There are other lesser races that feature on the day and these include the Listed Hareeba Stakes at $100 000, as well as the Inglis Premier at $250 000.

 Other activities on the day include a marquee with live entertainment, food and drink tables, as well as the fashion categories that could win you a load of prizes depending on how well dressed you are.
 There are generally a wide variety of fashion categories to compete in including best hat, best dressed, best couple, etc. There is also an inviting picnic area along the tracks that attract families to attend the festivities throughout the day.